uf2020/ccxt/Manual.md

 - `market.verbose / market['verbose'] / $market->verbose`: A boolean flag indicating whether to log HTTP requests to stdout (verbose flag is false by default).

 - `market.products / market['products'] / $market->products`: An associative array of products indexed by trading pair or symbol.
 Market products should be loaded prior to accessing this property.
-Products are unavailable until you call the `loadProduct() / load_products()` method on a market instance.
+Products are unavailable until you call the `loadProducts() / load_products()` method on a market instance.

 ## Rate Limit